0xSpaceShard/starknet-hardhat-plugin/README.md

 - `--starknet-network alpha` or `--starknet-network alpha-goerli` for Alpha Testnet (on Goerli)
 - `--starknet-network alpha-mainnet` for Alpha Mainnet

-If you're passing constructor arguments, pass them space separated, but as a single string (due to limitations of the plugin system).
 ```
 npx hardhat starknet-deploy starknet-artifacts/contract.cairo/ --inputs "1 2 3"
 ```